eneax/learn-javascript/notes/06-types/types.md

 ## Object

-Everything in JavaScript is an object
+Everything in JavaScript is an object.

 ## Boolean